 Quiz and Test Policy: You will have three possible attempts with each chapter quiz to make your highest score.
 On the Midterm and Final Exams, you will have only one possible attempt to make your highest score.
-Your chapter quizzes will become accessible on the date indicated online and you will have until the last day of classes [i.e. May 3, 2019] at 11:55 p.m. to take them.
+Your chapter quizzes will become accessible on the date indicated online and you will have until the Last Day of Classes by 11:55 p.m. to take them.
 The Midterm and Final Exams will be accessible on the date indicated online and on the syllabus and you will have only 120 minutes to complete each exam.
 If you attempt to utilize the course textbook to answer the questions on the Midterm and Final Exams, you will likely run out of time.
 Make sure to complete both the Midterm Exam and the Final Exam by the stipulated dates.
 The Midterm Exam will cover chapters 1-8.
 The Final Exam will cover Chapters 9-16.
 Questions on the Midterm and Final Exams will come directly from the chapter quizzes.

 Special Note About the Chapter Quizzes: Each Chapter Quiz contains at least thirty questions and, sometimes, more.
 However, do not be discouraged by this, because you will NOT be graded on how many answers you get wrong or right on the Chapter Quizzes but, rather, you will be graded simply on whether or not you took each Chapter Quiz at least once.
 Yes, you read that correctly.
-All you need to do in order to receive your 12.5% credit (i.e. half for the Quizzes and 12.5% for the Discussion Questions, for a total of 25% for Attendance) for completing the Chapter Quizzes is to simply attempt to take each Chapter Quiz at least once.
+All you need to do in order to receive your 10% credit (i.e. half for the Quizzes and 10% for actual class attendance, for a total of 20% for Attendance) for completing the Chapter Quizzes is to simply attempt to take each Chapter Quiz at least once.
 Make sure you click the "Submit" button at the end of each Chapter Quiz so that Moodle notifies me that you have taken the quiz.
 By completing the chapter quizzes, you will also be preparing yourself for the Midterm and Final Exams, as the questions on the exams will come directly from the chapter quizzes.